Click on picture to enlarge

 Samarkand, Uzbekistan (Part I)

-Samarkand is such a beautiful and historically rich city, and I took so many picture…
+Samarkand is such a beautiful and historically rich city.
+I just had to take so many pictures…

 Saturday - Sunday

 I booked a double bed at Najiba Guest House - in the old town next to Registan, which is perhaps the most important site in Samarkand.
 Upon arrival I was taken to a room with twin beds.
 Sadillo, the woman managing the Inn spoke little English, so she took me next door and introduced me to Dmitry and Marina, a young Russian couple with excellent English who offered translation.

 I explained that life is too short to sleep in a single bed and I always book a double and pay for two.
 Najiba has four rooms but only one has a double bed.

 They laughed, said they were leaving in the morning and offered to change rooms tonight.
 Well, it is one thing to have a preference for a double bed (actually I want a Queen or King) and a completely different matter to inconvenience others to achieve such an obscure goal.
 I declined and they insisted.
 I could not but I would happily move into their room the next morning.
 So, the deal was done.
 I spent an hour talking to them about travelling and their life in St. Petersburg.

 I should have accepted their kind offer.
 I ended-up spending the night on a cot, disguised as a bed with very old springs.
 The room was freezing - very old heater - with a hot water tap in the bathroom that produced water that was almost warm.
 In the morning I learned that the toilet would not flush.
 Briefly I thought I would just move out but then on second thought I did not want to spend half the day looking elsewhere and relocating.
 Samarkand awaits...